tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 address is started first, followed by the others in the list, one at a time.
 Starting a new connection attempt does not affect previous attempts, as multiple connection attempts may occur in parallel.
-Once one of the connection attempts succeeds (generally when the TCP handshake completes), all other connections attempts that have not yet succeeded SHOULD be canceled.
+Once one of the connection attempts succeeds (see
+{{successful-connection}}), all other connections attempts that have not yet succeeded SHOULD be canceled.
 Any address that was not yet attempted as a connection SHOULD be ignored.
 At that time, the asynchronous DNS query MAY be canceled as new addresses will not be used for this connection.
 However, the DNS client resolver SHOULD